Enhanced pairing mechanism in Cuprate-type crystals

 where $\vec k$ is the crystal momentum, $\vec k_{\rm F}$ the Fermi-momentum and $V$ is the effective interaction, with attractive component $V\leq 0$.
-On the one hand, our simplifications lead to the nice equation \eqref{eq:introgap}, but on the other hand they have unfortunately removed the phase dependence, since the solutions of \eqref{eq:introgap} are uniquely determined only up to an arbitrary phase $e^{\Ii \theta(\vec k)} \Delta(\vec k)$.
+On the one hand, our simplifications lead to the nice equation \eqref{eq:introgap}, but on the other hand they have unfortunately removed the phase dependence, since the solutions of \eqref{eq:introgap} are uniquely determined only up to an arbitrary phase.
 For this reason, our numerical solutions of the gap equation is only concerned with the absolute values of $\Delta$.
 Further, it is important to emphasize the following; if the crystal lattice is perfectly symmetrical, then the effective interaction $V(\vec k)$ vanishes identically.
 However, Jahn-Teller-type lattice distortions, which form dynamically in presence of charge carriers, allow non-vanishing interactions $V(\vec k)$, which in turn open attractive channels for Cooper pairing.
 We present an example of such an interaction in Section \ref{sec:model1}.
-The solution~$\Delta(\vec k)$ in~\eqref{eq:introgap} is automatically concentrated near the Fermi sea, as seen in Figure~\ref{fig:gaptight}.
+The solution~$\Delta(\vec k)$ in~\eqref{eq:introgap} is automatically concentrated near the Fermi surface, as seen in Figure~\ref{fig:gaptight}.
 The corresponding critical pairing temperature $T^*$ has the simple form

 Let us emphasize that the magnitude of the interaction $V(\vec{k}_{\rm F})$ depends significantly on the strength of the coupling of charge carriers to the lattice, which according to~\eqref{eq:introT*} determines the temperature~\(T^*\), below which the BCS approach predicts the occurrence of correlated pairs.
 This is in line with the original insightful heuristics used by Bednorz and M\"uller in their successful searches for superconducting materials.
+The linear dependence~\eqref{eq:introT*} arises as a consequence of the simplicity of the effective gap equation governing the formation of \((\vec k, \vec k)\) pairs and provides a strong contrast to the standard BCS critical temperature which is exponentially small in the coupling constant.
+The distinct behaviors of the two types of pairings can be understood by noting that the underlying approximations responsible for the linear behavior~\eqref{eq:introT*} can be justified only for~\((\vec k, \vec k)\), while they certainly fail for \((\vec k, -\vec k)\) (see Figures~\ref{fig:kmkwf} and \ref{fig:kkwfa}).